reconnaissanceblindchess/reconchess/docs/source/quick_start.rst

     python -m unittest discover tests

-After adding the rbmc/scripts directory to your path, you can also run a test game between two of the baseline bots:
+You can also run a test game between two of the baseline bots:

 ::

-    rbmc-bot-match.py rbmc.baselines.random rbmc.baselines.random
+    rbmc-bot-match rbmc.baselines.random rbmc.baselines.random

 Then replay the game: